TheJaredWilcurt/steal-vue/README.md

 });
 ```

 ## Demo

-Run the (admittedly simple) demo by cloning this repo, running `npm install` or `yarn`, and starting an http-server in the root folder.
+Run the (admittedly simple) demo by cloning this repo, running `npm install && npm start` in the root folder.

 ## License

 MIT